 The majority of Westminster College undergrads use financial aid to finance their education.
-In 2021, 488 of the 767 undergrads enrolled received financial aid.
-Westminster College meets 92 percent of the demonstrated financial need for undergraduates.
+In 2022, 488 of the 609 undergrads enrolled received financial aid.
+Westminster College meets 92% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $26,824 a year.
-Around 73 percent of Westminster College undergrads take out student loans to cover any remaining costs.
+Around 73% of Westminster College undergrads take out student loans to cover any remaining costs.
 Westminster College graduates who have student loans graduate with an average of $29,691 of student loan debt.

 The average debt for each loan type varies.

 |Average Debt By Loan Type|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.